 Our stone tiles used ⅛” spacing, so we needed regular sanded grout.

-Selecting a grout color was actually the hardest part of the the kitchen tile backsplash project because we kept changing our minds.
+Selecting a grout color was actually the hardest part of the kitchen tile backsplash project because we kept changing our minds.

 You don’t realize it but grout plays a big role in a tiled area, as one grout color can completely change the look of the area.